-On February 7, 2019, the Company completed an initial public offering ("IPO") through issuing and selling 9,739,541 shares of common stock at a public offering price of \$19.00 per share, including 489,541 shares sold pursuant to the underwriters' partial exercise of their option to purchase additional shares.
-The aggregate net proceeds received by the Company from the offering, net of underwriting discounts and commissions and offering expenses, were \$168.2 million.
+On February 7, 2019, the Company completed an initial public offering (IPO) through issuing and selling 9,739,541 shares of common stock at a public offering price of \$19.00 per share, including 489,541 shares sold pursuant to the underwriters' partial exercise of their option to purchase additional shares, resulting in aggregate net proceeds of \$168.2 million, after deducting underwriting discounts and commissions and offering costs.
 Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 45,374,836 shares of common stock.
 Subsequent to the closing of the IPO, there were no shares of convertible preferred stock outstanding.